Securing Microsoft Teams: 4 Tactics For Regulated Organizations

 Duration: 1 Hour

-Jay Leask is a Principal Solution Engineer for AvePoint Public Sector.
+Jay Leask is a Director of Strategic Accounts and Solutions for AvePoint Public Sector.
 A seasoned consultant with a focus on digital collaboration and stakeholder engagement, Jay uses 20 years of IT experience to engage customers in designing solutions to increase the value and decrease risk of their Microsoft investments.

 What Regulated Industry Organizations Need to Be Aware of